marioy47/blog-site/src/content/projects/banquetes-consuelo-c-ecommerce/index.md

 ---
 title: Banquetes Consuelo C Ecommerce Implementation
-cover: consueloc-homepage.png
+cover: ./consueloc-homepage.png
 date: 2018-11-24
 client: Banquetes Consuelo C
-tags: woocommerce, ecommerce, wordpress, php, javascript, jquery, figma, design, svg, webdesign, trello
+tags: [woocommerce, ecommerce, wordpress, php, javascript, jquery, figma, design, svg, webdesign, trello]
 summary: Conversion of the website "Banquetes Consuelo C" to a quotation tool by using the e-commerce plugin WooCommerce and some custom code.
 ---

-# Banquetes Consuelo C Ecommerce Implementation

 This is one of the oldest sites that I created.
 And is for a local catering company.